Find Cheap Homeowners Insurance Quotes in Your Area

 - Unique value: Discounts for bundling landlord insurance and other business coverage

-If you'd prefer to lower your insurance premiums across the board, State Farm gives you the greatest range of options for bundling your landlord coverage with other policies.
-This makes the most sense if you prefer to manage all the coverages required for your business through one provider.
+State Farm offers the greatest range of coverage options when it comes to bundling your landlord coverage with other insurance policies, helping to lower your insurance premiums in general.
+This option makes the most sense if you would like to manage all coverages required for your business through just one provider.

-State Farm can also customize protection for your rental property that will include coverage for workers' compensation, commercial auto and other required components of your real estate business.
-If being a landlord is your primary occupation, choosing a bundled deal from an insurer like State Farm can save you both time and money.
+State Farm also offers customizable protections for your rental property, which includes coverage for workers compensation, commercial auto and any other required components of your real estate business.
+If your full-time occupation is being a landlord, opting for a bundled insurance deal from a provider like State Farm can help save you both time and money.

 How we picked the best insurance for landlords

 Our selection of landlord insurance providers is based on our evaluation of coverages that aren't covered by your standard homeowners insurance policy.
 In our view, the most common risks of being a landlord are tenant-related property damage and the loss of income from events that make a property unrentable.
 We evaluated the nation's top insurance companies based on how well their landlord policies address these risks, and how much they charge for that coverage.

 Besides comparing the major providers in terms of policy features and value, we also considered their relative customer satisfaction ratings.
 While this factor is relevant to any type of insurance, it's especially important when you're choosing a landlord insurance policy.
 Dealing with damage to a property that you rent to someone else is more complex than for a home that you own and occupy yourself.
 As a landlord, you'll want an insurance provider that's responsive in tricky situations.